 To prevent unauthorized third parties from uploading objects to the developer’s bucket, OSS provides bucket- and object-level access permission control.
-For details, refer to Access Control.
+For more information, see Access Control.

 In addition to bucket-level and object-level access permissions, OSS also provides account-level authorization to authorize third-party uploads.
-For details, refer to Authorized Third-party Upload for Upload Security.
+For more information, see Authorized Third-party Upload for Upload Security.